 - Assets: Property you own

-Understanding your spending habits is another key part of painting an accurate picture of your finances.
+It’s also critical to understand your spending habits so you can paint an accurate picture of your finances.
 Do you know if you have enough saved up for a down payment or closing costs?
-If your spending habits are preventing you from getting there, you’ll want to adjust where you can so you can set money aside to cover these costs.
+If your spending habits are preventing you from getting there, you’ll want to adjust them where you can to set money aside to cover these costs.
 Keep in mind, though, that not every home loan requires a down payment.
 Talk to your lender about your options.
 You’ll want to make sure you’re choosing the mortgage that best fits your current and long-term budget.

 Becoming a homeowner is one of life’s major milestones.
-Planning ahead using the tips mentioned here, along with working with the right professionals, can help simplify and streamline the process.
+Planning ahead and visualizing the outcome you want to see using the tips mentioned here, along with working with the right professionals, can help simplify and streamline the process.